What is tithing?

 Even if giving a full tithe is not immediately possible for you, it is important to work towards this goal.
 You can begin by committing to giving a gift that is planned, proportionate and sacrificial.
 Most Catholics do not even know how much they give back.
 When they take the time to calculate that amount they are often surprised and discomforted.
 We often think we are very generous yet despite the strong urging throughout sacred scripture to give back 10% the average Catholic today gives less than 1%.

 The first step in working towards a tithe is to determine what percentage you are currently giving back.
 Then see if you can increase that percentage by at least ½ percent.
 If you increase your giving every year by at least ½ percent or more, you will eventually reach a full tithe.
 A full tithe is 10%.
-It is usually suggested that you give 5% to your parish and 5% combined to any other charities that touch your heart.

 Of course, it might be necessary to eliminate something from your family or personal budget in order to increase your giving every year.
 Eliminating discretionary monthly expenses – such a phone or cable packages, memberships, entertainment, subscriptions, etc. – is often a good place to start.
 Sometimes input from the entire family might be helpful in finding a way that you can tighten the budget so that more can be given upfront to God.
 A legalistic approach to a certain percentage really isn’t as important as developing an overall grateful and generous way of life.
 Many who begin on this type of stewardship journey eventually find that they feel called to increase their giving even beyond the 10% level.